 Psychology MScStudy level: Postgraduate

-This Psychology MSc could be your entry point into a career as a professional psychologist, even if your first degree isn’t in psychology.
+This Psychology MSc – available to study on-campus or 100% online - could be your entry point into a career as a professional psychologist, even if your first degree isn’t in psychology.

 Year of entry

 The on-campus course starts in September, the online course starts in January.

 Accredited1 by the British Psychological Society (BPS), this is a specialist conversion course designed for non-psychology graduates who wish to pursue a career as a psychologist.

 You will be given the chance to gain an insight into behaviour from a variety of perspectives in the core fields of cognitive psychology, developmental psychology, history and philosophy of psychology, individual differences, biological and social psychology.

 - Opportunity to gain a thorough grounding in core psychological theories and methodologies, as well as their origins, history and development.